-In Grove, as the RTKL does not define "criminal investigation" as used in §708(16)(b)(ii), the Supreme Court held that the term "criminal investigation" refers to an official inquiry into a possible crime.
+In Grove, as the RTKL does not define "criminal investigation" as used in to an official inquiry into a possible crime.
 Grove, 640 Pa. at 24-26, 161 A.3d at 891-893.
 In Grove, the Supreme Court agreed with the Commonwealth Court and reaffirmed that witness interviews, interrogations, testing and other investigative work, are investigative information exempt from disclosure by §708(b)(16) of the RTKL and CHRIA.
-The Supreme Court also cited Commonwealth Court cases as some examples of "criminal investigative information" under the RTKL, which included, but is not limited to: (1) statements compiled by district attorneys, (2) forensic reports, (3) police reports - including notes of interviews with victims, suspects, and witnesses assembled for the specific purpose of investigation, (4) criminal complaint file, (5) lab reports, (6) polygraph reports, (7) witness statements, and (8) records pertaining to execution of search warrant.3
+The Supreme Court also cited Commonwealth Court cases as some examples of "criminal investigative information" under the RTKL, which included, but is not limited to: (1) statements compiled by district attorneys, (2) forensic reports, (3) police reports - including notes of interviews with victims, suspects, and witnesses assembled for the specific purpose of investigation, (4) criminal complaint file, (5) lab reports, (6) polygraph reports, (7) witness statements, and (8) records pertaining to execution of search warrant.